mhjacks/ansible-pattern-theory/README.md

 ### Testability

 One of the key requirements to be a validated pattern is that the solution must lend itself to automated testing.
 Testing on bare metal is a particularly thorny problem.
+Given project constraints, we should demonstrate success in testing against virtual machines first, while providing a viable roadmap to testing on bare metal.

 ### Entry points and Pre-requisites for Ansible-based GitOps Patterns

-The entry points for starting the pattern should probably be as close to OpenShift GitOps patterns as possible; in a case where there is no OpenShift available the Operator is clearly not an option but the Make mechanism still could be.
+The entry points for starting the pattern should be as close to OpenShift GitOps patterns as possible; in a case where there is no OpenShift available the Operator is clearly not an option but the Make mechanism still could be.

 In both scenarios we endevour to identify the smallest possible seed from which we can use GitOps principles to bootstrap the solution.

 We are also not in the business of writing OpenShift or AAP installers, and assume a pristine deployment of either as a prerequisite.
 Over time the pristine requirement is expected to be relaxed.

 ### Solving "rough edges" problems